 Venus is the Roman name for the goddess of love, family, marriage, and is also considered the goddess of the sea and protector of sailors.
-It is a common mistake to say that the picture depicts her on a clam shell; it is, in fact, a scallop.
+It is a common mistake to say that the picture depicts her on a clamshell; it is, in fact, a scallop.

 Greek and Roman mythology are so entwined that it is often hard to differentiate between the Roman Gods and Goddesses and the Greek names.
 Aphrodite, Greek Goddess of Love, was the mother of Eros (you might recognize the Roman name of Cupid) and Aeneas with one of her lovers, Ares.

 The God Paris awarded Aphrodite the apple of discord when he chose her over Athena and Hera in what was quite possibly the first beauty contest ever; the result of a golden apple being thrown into the fruit bowl during a feast by the bitter God Discord who had not been invited.

 The Greek Goddess Aphrodite was jealous of only one other woman, a mortal named Psyche.
 She asked her son Eros to shoot her with a golden arrow, causing her to fall in love with the ugliest man on earth.
-The plan backfired, as most of the conniving plots of Greek mythology do, and Eros fell in love with her himself, having accidentally pricked himself with his own arrow.
+The plan backfired, as most of the conniving plots of Greek mythology do, and Eros fell in love with her instead, having accidentally pricked himself with his own arrow.

-Today Aphrodite, Greek goddess of love is still worshipped at the May Day festivals of neopagans everywhere, where they honor the Goddess during the fertility rites of the season by eating pomegranate seeds and dancing around the maypole.
+Today Aphrodite, the Greek goddess of love is still worshipped at the May Day festivals of neopagans everywhere.
+They honor the Goddess during the fertility rites of the season by eating pomegranate seeds and dancing around the maypole.

 For a complete list of Greek gods and goddesses and their myths, simply type Greek mythology into your search feature and have fun exploring the many myths.